 Remodeling your bathroom in New Jersey has the potential to be a very rewarding experience that adds tangible value to your home while also improving your family’s long-term comfort and quality of life.

-On average, bathroom additions provide an approximately 86% return on investment (ROI), while you can recoup about 60% to 70% of yours costs in potential resale value for a bathroom remodel.
-However, you must first commit to a significant investment of time, energy and money, with the goal of making the most of it.
+On average, bathroom additions provide an approximately 86% return on investment (ROI), while you can recoup about 60% to 70% of your costs in potential resale value for a bathroom remodel.
+However, you must first commit to a significant investment of time, energy, and money, with the goal of making the most of it.

 Bathroom Remodeling Pitfalls to Avoid

 As you prepare to upgrade your bathroom in Morristown or the surrounding area, a lot of your focus will be channeled toward developing drawings and a solid plan of action.
 There are several important steps to take during this process, and it’s important to carefully consider and prepare for those.
 In addition to planning what you should do, it's also helpful to be aware of what pitfalls could crop up and what you can do as a homeowner to prevent and mitigate them.
 Here is a look at some common home remodeling mistakes to be wary of: